 So I followed this root thinking, how long can it be?

 I could not believe it!
-It went on forever,
+It went on forever.

-But the shocker is that these roots are so clever.
+And I found out that these roots are so clever.

 But from under the ground, I can see it’s all good.